supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/Lab-Scenario-Preview/module-01.md

 After completing this lab, you will be able to:

 - Provision an Azure Synapse Analytics workspace
+- Explore Synapse Studio
 - Ingesting data with a pipeline in Synapse Studio
-- Analyze data using a serverless SQL pool and Spark pool
+- Analyze data using a serverless SQL pool
+- Analyze data using the Spark pool
 - Query a data warehouse using a dedicated SQL pool